 Now that your boat is ready to be placed on the market, you have to make some more decisions: ad placement, target audience, selling price, and so on.
 Will you go with print, advertise online, get a sign and park your boat in a high-visibility spot, or try an all-of-the-above approach?

 Do you remember where you found your boat advertised?
 That may well be the best place to sell it again.
 Boats.com has over 150,000 boats for sale in a searchable database, and our online ads are easily updated with new photos or price changes (visit our Sell My Boat section to create a listing).
-Newspapers, newsletters, and other online classifieds can offer additional access to specialty buyers.
-Here is an article that offers more detail about why selling your boat online is best in most instances:
+Newspapers, newsletters, and other online classifieds can offer additional access to specialty buyers, whilst there is a wealth of information and more detail about why selling your boat online is best in most instances.
+And, on how to make your boat look even better online.

 Settling on an asking price is your next big move.
 Prior to making any big decisions, reading How to Price your Boat for Sale will be beneficial.
 This article will walk you through things like using NADA listings, the other listings on boats.com, and book values, to arrive at a reasonable number.
 And be sure to watch our How to Sell Your Boat for the Highest Price video, too.